pharrisee/TheFrontLinuxServerInfo/README.md

 The file `$SAVEDIR/Saved/GameStates/Accounts/GM.csv` contains info on admins and bans.
 You can leave this alone if you want to keep the bans in place.

 Thanks to ScareCr0w12 for this information on wipes.

 ---

-### Possible Config Options

-A list of config items is available on [gjelsoe's repo](https://github.com/gjelsoe/TheFrontSettings/wiki/Server-Settings)

----